Why talk of the fall of Pokrovsk – and Ukraine – is premature

 The Rubicon Centre for Advanced Unmanned Technologies – Russia’s response to Ukraine’s establishment of a separate drone force alongside the army, navy and air forces – has been combined with Russian special forces to focus on Kyiv’s frontline drone operators.

-But by using Spetsnaz special forces units and drone-swarms, Russian commanders have focussed their efforts on overwhelming Ukrainian pilots in their hideouts.
+But by using Spetsnaz special forces units and drone swarms, Russian commanders have focused their efforts on overwhelming Ukrainian pilots in their hideouts.

 These tactics appear to be paying off.
-But they also exact a massive cost of Russia’s regular army which is ordered into towns like Pokrovsk and are vulnerable to Ukrainian drones flying from deeper into the country.
+But they also exact a massive cost on Russia’s regular army, which is ordered into towns like Pokrovsk and are vulnerable to Ukrainian drones flying from deeper into the country.

 Ukraine is reported to have sent its own special forces into the fight for Pokrovsk.
 If the pattern of previous battles for eastern towns and cities is repeated, it could be a year at least and many tens of thousands of Russian dead, before they fall.
 If they fall.